 Why Do I Need Business Insurance?

 There exist numerous reasons why businesses need commercial insurance.
-In the US for example, most states have outlined some coverages for businesses as requirements for operation.
+In the U.S., for example, most states have outlined some coverages for businesses as requirements for operation.
 This most often comprises of unemployment insurance, workers’ compensation, and disability insurance.
-Business insurance can provide assistance in the covering of costs related to legal claims made against a business.
+Business insurance can assist in the covering of costs related to legal claims made against a business.

 What Business Insurance Do I Need?

-In order to help safeguard the property, financial assets and the income of companies, most businesses are at least required to have a commercial property, business income, and general liability insurance coverage.
-A single business owner’s policy in the case of a small business can suitably provide all three coverages mentioned above.
+In order to help safeguard the property, financial assets, and the income of companies, most businesses are at least required to have commercial property, business income, and general liability insurance coverage.
+A single business owner’s policy, in the case of a small business, can suitably provide all three coverages mentioned above.

 - General liability insurance – Accidents are unavoidable regardless of how cautious a business owner can be.
 Examples of such unavoidable accidents could be; employees damaging a customer’s property during work; a customer getting an injury in the company etc. General liability insurance provides protection to businesses from liability claims from property damage, body injuries, to as far as advertising errors.